cartigli/vault/xsorted()/III SQL/VIII Joins.md

 INNER JOIN
 Below we have both out tables Dept_manager  and Departments shown as circles.
 Together, they have the dept_no in common,; as an item of the table Dept_manager, and as the Primary Key of the Departments table.
-Therefore, the Result Set of these two tables is dept_no.
+Therefore, the result ret of these two tables is dept_no.

 ```tikz
 \begin{document}